discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-We check if our `cooldowns` Collection has the command set in it yet.
-If not, we add it in.
-Next, we create 3 variables:
+You check if the `cooldowns` Collection has the command set in it yet.
+If not, then add it in.
+Next, 3 variables are created:

 1. A variable with the current timestamp.
 2. A variable that `.get()`s the Collection for the triggered command.
 3. A variable that gets the necessary cooldown amount.
-If we don't supply it in our command file, it'll default to 3.
+If you don't supply it in our command file, it'll default to 3.
 We then convert it to the proper amount of milliseconds.

-After that, we make a simple if/else statement to check whether the Collection has the author ID set in it yet or not.
+After that, a simple if/else statement to check if the Collection has the author ID set in it yet is created.

-Continuing with our current setup, inside the if statement, this is all you'll have in it:
+Continuing with your current setup, inside the if statement, this is all you'll have in it:

 ```js
 if (!timestamps.has(message.author.id)) {